 Wordlessly Elliot sat the cup on the table with a gentle clatter.
 He nodded slightly, wiping his hands on his apron as he walked off.
 She watched him go, wondering how he managed to be so completely uninhibited as he resumed his gentle singing.
 It was one of Alice’s favourites, Madeline realised with an unconscious smile.

-The small bell jingled about as the door swung closed with a careful snap, announcing the arrival of a merry-faced lady who had seemingly witnessed about seventy happy years.
+The small bell jingled about as the door swung closed with a careful snap, announcing the arrival of a merry-faced lady who had seemingly witnessed about seventy years, etched in craftily in laughlines about her eyes and mouth.
 Her hair was a collection of short, messy curls of a purplish tinge.
 She walked towards the counter (and a broadly grinning Elliot) with a slight waddling shuffle.
 Madeline noted this was more likely due to the enormous carpetbag in tow than any physical condition.

 “You know me better than that old geezer at home,” Mrs. Woolsey shook her head as she dropped her bag to the floor with a muted thud and various clinks.
 Madeline wondered to herself if home was indeed the bag itself, she fancied having heard a human-like groan amongst the other noises of impact.